 Arrive at 9:30am to the first museum and enjoy your visit until around 12 or 12:30pm.
 You can grab a bit to eat and get to the second museum by 2pm.
 This will give you until 5:15pm to finish your visit.

 If you plan to visit more than one museum and other attractions during your stay, check out some of the San Francisco discount passes.
 They offer you the chance to save up to 50% or more vs. the full price for individual tickets.

-Three of the passes are a perfect fit for those wanting to visit the de Young Museum San Francisco.
+Two of the passes are a perfect fit for those wanting to visit the de Young Museum San Francisco.